Zeitsperre/PyConLT2024/slides.md

 While the right shows us the change in average temperature based on years 1990-2020 across those 14 models until the end of the century.

-I just want to reassure you that for dramatic purposes, the values here are for the extreme climate change scenario.
-Also there's still time!
+I just want to reassure you that for dramatic purposes, thse values are showing off the more extreme climate change scenario.
+There's still time to get our act together on the climate!
 -->

 ---